wollomatic/socket-proxy/README.md

 An excellent online regexp tester is [regex101.com](https://regex101.com/).

 To determine which HTTP requests your client application uses, you could switch socket-proxy to debug log level and look at the log output while allowing all requests in a secure environment.

+#### Setting up bind mount restrictions

+By default, socket-proxy does not restrict bind mounts.
+If you want to add an additional layer of security by restricting which directories can be used as bind mount sources, you can use the `-allowbindmountfrom` parameter or the `SP_ALLOWBINDMOUNTFROM` environment variable.

+When configured, only bind mounts from the specified directories or their subdirectories are allowed.
+Each directory must start with `/`.
+Multiple directories can be specified separated by commas.

+For example:
++ `-allowbindmountfrom=/home,/var/log` allows bind mounts from `/home`, `/var/log`, and any subdirectories like `/home/user/data` or `/var/log/app`
++ `SP_ALLOWBINDMOUNTFROM="/app/data,/tmp"` allows bind mounts from `/app/data` and `/tmp` directories

+Bind mount restrictions are applied to relevant Docker API endpoints and work with both legacy bind mount syntax (`-v /host/path:/container/path`) and modern mount syntax.

+**Note**: This feature only restricts bind mounts.
+Other mount types (volumes, tmpfs, etc.) are not affected by this restriction.

 ### Container health check